 If you’re like the average American, you probably believe you’re firing on all cylinders all the time (at least compared to your peers), but the truth is you’re not the best judge of your own productivity.
 In fact, on average, American workers estimate their own personal productivity to be approximately 11 percentage points higher than their colleagues.
 However, we can’t all be more productive than everyone around us, so there is obviously a disconnect in our perception and the reality of our own productivity.
 Luckily, there are several tried and true methods to tangibly improve productivity with real world results that you can take to the bank.
 Here are just a few of the easiest to implement.

 This is probably the simplest tip of all – make sure you drink your coffee before or after your cortisol levels drop.
 Why?
-According to Fast Company, your body naturally produces lots of the hormone cortisol when you wake up to help get you going.
-And, when cortisol is high, caffeine doesn’t affect your body as much.
+According to an article on CNBC.com, your body naturally produces lots of the hormone cortisol when you wake up to help get you going.
+And, when cortisol is high, caffeine is less effective.

 For most people, cortisol levels are at their highest between 8 am and 9 am.
 So, you should either down your Starbucks before or after that peak if you want to achieve a maximum buzz before diving into that to-do list.